 Directors: Ira Zaltz, MD and Bryan T. Kelly, MD

 Customize your lab experience!
-Choose 1 of 3 lab tracks: Arthroscopy, Open Preservation, or Combo.
+Choose 1 of 2 lab tracks: Arthroscopy or Open Preservation.

 It’s your course.
 It’s your choice.
-Choose the custom lab experience that works best for you: arthroscopic procedures only, open preservation procedures only, or a combination of both.
+Choose the custom lab experience that works best for you: arthroscopic procedures only or open preservation procedures only.
 Procedures include PAO, PFO, surgical hip dislocation, arthroscopy, and more!
 World-class faculty will present the best evidence in conjunction with technical pearls for the management of pre-arthritic hip.
 Debates, case reviews, panel discussions, and surgical videos on cutting-edge topics complete this unique and interactive course experience.
 This is a valuable opportunity to hone your surgical skills for the techniques of your choice.
 Don’t miss out!

 Course highlights include: